moodle/devdocs/general/development/process/testing/qa.md

 To create a new QA test:

-1. If appropriate, do a quick search of {tracker MDLQA-1} to check if there is an existing test which can be updated.
+1. If appropriate, do a quick search of [MDLQA-1](https://tracker.moodle.org/browse/MDLQA-1) to check if there is an existing test which can be updated.
-2. If not, in {tracker MDLQA-1} from the More menu select 'Create sub-task'.
+2. If not, in [MDLQA-1](https://tracker.moodle.org/browse/MDLQA-1) from the More menu select 'Create sub-task'.
 3. Enter a summary such as 'A teacher can ...'.
 4. Select 'Original' as affected version and select appropriate components.
 5. In the description field add the test steps (usually between 3 and 10), similar to the issue's [testing instructions](./guide), starting with 'Log in as a teacher...' or similar.
 It's a good idea to try doing the steps yourself as you write the test.